 - We are not aligned to any political party.

 - We think Britain can avoid future conflict by maintaining peace and stability through armed deterrence.
 We reject the arguments of CND and those advocating unilateral disarmament as dangerous and unrealistic.
-Unless we attain the utopian fantasy of worldwide multilateral disarmament we must retain forces to protect ourselves.
+We must retain forces to protect ourselves.

 - We recognise that we do not live in an ideal world and there will be times when we must meet aggressors and terrorists with force.
 Use of force should always be seen as a last resort.